G-III Apparel Group (NASDAQ:GIII) Releases FY 2023 Earnings Guidance

-G-III Apparel Group (NASDAQ:GIII – Get Rating) updated its FY 2023 earnings guidance on Thursday.
-The company provided earnings per share guidance of $3.60-$3.70 for the period, compared to the consensus earnings per share estimate of $4.23.
+G-III Apparel Group (NASDAQ:GIII – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of $3.60-$3.70 for the period, compared to the consensus estimate of $4.23.
 The company issued revenue guidance of $3.15 billion-$3.15 billion, compared to the consensus revenue estimate of $3.19 billion.
 G-III Apparel Group also updated its Q3 2023 guidance to $1.80-$1.90 EPS.

-G-III Apparel Group (NASDAQ:GIII – Get Rating) last announced its quarterly earnings data on Wednesday, September 7th.
-The textile maker reported $0.39 EPS for the quarter, missing analysts’ consensus estimates of $0.46 by ($0.07).
-G-III Apparel Group had a net margin of 7.26% and a return on equity of 13.61%.
-The business had revenue of $605.20 million during the quarter, compared to analysts’ expectations of $592.53 million.
-During the same period in the prior year, the firm earned $0.39 EPS.
-G-III Apparel Group’s revenue for the quarter was up 25.3% on a year-over-year basis.
-On average, equities research analysts predict that G-III Apparel Group will post 3.65 earnings per share for the current fiscal year.
+G-III Apparel Group (NASDAQ:GIII – Get Rating) last released its quarterly earnings results on Wednesday, September 7th.
+The textile maker reported $0.39 EPS for the quarter, missing the consensus estimate of $0.46 by ($0.07).
+G-III Apparel Group had a return on equity of 13.61% and a net margin of 7.26%.
+The business had revenue of $605.20 million during the quarter, compared to analyst estimates of $592.53 million.
+During the same quarter last year, the firm posted $0.39 EPS.
+The company’s revenue was up 25.3% compared to the same quarter last year.
+Research analysts expect that G-III Apparel Group will post 3.65 earnings per share for the current year.

 About G-III Apparel Group